About

 Responsibilities:

-• Field deployment of benthic microbial fuel cell
+• Field deployment and retrieval of a benthic microbial fuel cell.

 Programming Languages